mrocklin/thesis/blas-lapack-implementations.md

 #### Parallel Linear Algebra for Scalable Multi-core Architectures (PLASMA)

 is a more modern approach to the parallel linear algebra problem and the natural successor to ScaLAPACK.
 It uses dynamic scheduling techniques to communicate tiles in a shared memory architecture.
-PLASMA is actively developped to support distributed memory\cite{Bosilca2011}.
+PLASMA is actively developed to support distributed memory\cite{Bosilca2011}.

 ### DPLASMA